How The Star Wars Novels Have Set The Scene For The Last Jedi

 — Star Wars Books UK (@StarWarsBooksUK) July 6, 2016

 Let’s start with Claudia Gray’s Bloodline, a novel that’s set only six years before the events of The Force Awakens.
 Until this year’s marketing push for The Last Jedi, this was literally the only novel to really set the scene for the Sequel Trilogy.
-It opens with Leia as a senator in the New Republic, and sees her actually launch a campaign to become Chief of State.
+It opens with Leia as a senator in the New Republic and sees her actually launch a campaign to become Chief of State.
 Unfortunately, her campaign is fatally undermined by political divisions clearly tied to Imperial loyalists.
 When political opponents learn that she’s actually the daughter of Darth Vader, they use Leia’s decades of secrecy against her, and publicly expose the Alderaanian princess.

 Shamed, Leia leaves the Senate — but she knows her battle is far from over.
 She reaches out to old friends and allies, including Mon Mothma and Admiral Ackbar, and asks them to help her to form a Resistance.
-She believes the Empire is about to return, and it’s a matter of record that she’s right.
+She believes the Empire is about to return and it’s a matter of record that she’s right.

 Bloodline may not be part of the official “Journey to the Last Jedi” range, but it’s essential reading for the film nonetheless.
 It reveals that vast portions of the New Republic were actually loyal to the Empire, and keen to secede to the First Order when they launched their initial blitzkrieg across the galaxy.
 Significantly, it also reveals that Leia had kept her ties to Darth Vader secret, even from her own son.
 That means Ben Solo first learned he was the grandson of the Sith Lord just six years before The Force Awakens.